 Step 2:

 After folding, make sure to avoid creases by folding carefully.
-Let the clothing cool before putting it away after removing the iron.
+Let the clothing cool before putting it away after it has been ironed.

 Step 3: